 Your principal is not at risk, rather, it’s only the earnings from your principal are invested in potentially higher yield options.
 Thus, an indexed annuity is a safe asset with upside potential.

-Fixed indexed annuities are a great alternative to bonds and are a core, safe money holding often used to make sure principal is safe, and to preserve assets and options for later.
+Fixed indexed annuities are a great alternative to bonds and are a core, safe money holding often used to make sure the principal is safe and to preserve assets and options for later.

 But far too often, the fixed indexed annuity is sold with income or long-term care benefits that add more cost and take away from the real benefits you need.